Satori-Nakamoto/simplewallet-guide/guide.md

 ### Sending

 Now say we want to send 1 MSR to a friend.
 After we open the wallet and select the account we want to send from, we can use the transfer command.
-The most general transfer command is
+The most general transfer command is:

 `transfer <address> <amount>`

-Sending 1 MSR to the address our friend gave us would then look like this
+Sending 1 MSR to the address our friend gave us would then look like this:

 `transfer 9jNEbBf4eUUeNvKEJVpeqGa86iavuJzhAV35REsYNh7KEHrFrHFJAMJiA1PPdLZdAvDAN7ps4Jn6iLfobCmMyT9pV17nrRi 1`

 If you use a payment ID, it should be inserted after the amount.
 Using a new address for each transaction is recommended, though.
-If you want to reuse addresses and send multiple transactions to the same address, you can use the address book funcion.
+If you want to reuse addresses and send multiple transactions to the same address, you can use the address book function.

 ### Address book